farlee2121/DevEssentialsBlog/content/draft/2023-08-11-Ionide-test-explorer.md

 ## The solution

 My core solution was to change the primary source of truth for test explorer.
-Instead of basing on the code, I'd base the explorer on the test results.
-Then I could merge locations from the code.
+Instead of basing the test hierarchy on the code, I'd base the hierarchy on the test results.
+Then I could merge test locations from the code.

 The result were pretty satisfying.
-The tests now consistently display in the hierarchy expected by their logical grouping.
+The tests now consistently display in the hierarchy as expected from their logical grouping.
 Other languages and test frameworks without code analysis are now supported.

 ![Test explorer reflects result structure not code structure](../../static/post-media/Ionide-Test-Explorer/code-vs-name-hierarchy.png)

-Code analysis results are still used for "go to test" and live updates.
+Code analysis results are still used for "go to test" and live updates (i.e. renaming, adding, or removing tests).
-Live updates like rename, add, and remove from code updates are more stable
+However, using test results as the main truth source enabled new strategies to improve live update stability.

 <video  controls>
   <source src="/post-media/Ionide-Test-Explorer/live-explorer-updates.mp4" type="video/mp4">
 </video>

-The test explorer can be refreshed if anything looks off.
+Live update issues are also less impactful, since the test explorer can now be refreshed (rebuilt from test results) if anything looks off.

 I also added console output.
 This improves troubleshooting and failure message discoverability for any tests that can't show error messages next to the test code.